Frances McCue: Life and career

 Frances McCue was born in North Tarrytown, New York in 1962.
 After her parents’ divorce in 1963, she spent her early years with her grandparents and mother in Cincinnati and on Cape Cod.
 In 1975, her mother remarried, and the family moved to Western Pennsylvania.
 McCue attended boarding schools in New England and received her Bachelor of Arts at the University of New Hampshire.
 She graduated from the University of Washington with an MFA in creative writing before receiving a Klingenstein Fellowship from Columbia University, where she studied linguistics, English education, architecture, and administrative leadership.
 She received an EdM in 1996 and an EdD in 2001.
-She is now a senior lecturer in the English department at the University of Washington.
+She is a teaching professor at the University of Washington.

 McCue co-founded Richard Hugo House in 1996 with Linda Breneman and Andrea Lewis.
 She served as Hugo House's Founding Director for ten years.
 Her work for Richard Hugo House won her an Evergreen State Service Award in 2002 and a 2003 History Makers Award from the Museum of History and Industry.
 In 2015, McCue began work on Where the House Was a documentary film weaving together the history of Hugo House, the life and work of poet Richard Hugo, and ongoing gentrification in Seattle.
 The film, directed by Ryan K. Adams, was released in 2018.
 Production of the film also inspired McCue's 2017 poetry collection Timber Curtain.

 In 2009, McCue's husband, Seattle activist Gary Greaves, died unexpectedly.
 His death inspired her 2010 book The Bled.

 In 2020, she released I Almost Read the Books Whole, a collection of fake book jacket blurbs.
 In the same year, she founded a poetry imprint of Clyde Hill Publishings called Pulley Press.